 And why is Karen putting her life on the line for that stupid snowman anyway?
 Why does she love him THAT MUCH?
-When they stupidly hide in a fucking greenhouse and Frosty dissolves into a puddle of water, Karen sobs like her mother was murdered.
-While convulsing over the puddle that was Frosty, we are subjected to a sorrowful montage of all the great times she and Frosty had within the last 10 minutes.
+When they stupidly hide in a fucking greenhouse and Frosty dissolves into a puddle of water, Karen sobs like her mother was murdered and collapses in Santa’s arms.
+While Karen is convulsing over the puddle that was Frosty, we are subjected to a sorrowful montage of all the great times she and Frosty had within the last 10 minutes.

-Despite the lazy, stupid story-telling, the crap animation, the completely unlikeable and forgettable characters, and that one horrible song repeated over and over and over again, they show it every year and everyone pretends it’s a “classic”.
+Despite the horrible lazy, stupid story-telling, the crap animation, the completely unlikeable and forgettable characters, the godawful voice acting, and that one horrible song repeated over and over and over again, they show it every year and everyone pretends it’s a “classic”.
 Moreover, 3 sequels were produced, “Frosty’s Winter Wonderland” (based on the song “Winter Wonderland”) in which Frosty got married, “Rudolph and Frosty’s Christmas in July” , “The Legend of Frosty the Snowman” and a horrific derivative work, “Frosty Returns”.
 All shit

 The first 20 minutes are completely in “Wookie” – you know, that annoying howl we were introduced to in the movies in small spurts?
 The Star War Christmas Special is all about the riveting star “Chewbacca”, and Chewbacca’s attempts to get home to celebrate “Life Day” (?) with his wife (?) and son.
 Long stretches of this peculiar special are sans dialogue, as we suffer through Chewbacca’s family talking to each other in their grating native tongue.
 Produced in the years between “Star Wars” and “The Empire Strikes Back”, and during the peak of the vaudevillian variety special era, this holiday special was an abject oddity.
 It featured exciting movie stars: Mark Hamill, Carrie Fisher, Harrison Ford, Anthony Daniels and Peter Mayhew and guest appearances by scintillating stars Bea Arthur, Art Carney, Harvey Korman, Diahann Carroll and Jefferson Starship.
 This bizarre spectacle was co-written by Bruce Vilanch, king of the cheesy variety specials of the seventies, who was over his head in trying to integrate the holidays and Wookies in space.